 The General Data Protection Regulation (GDPR) is a new EU regulation.
 It will replace the existing EU Data Protection Directive from 1995.

 The introduction of the GDPR puts an increased focus on you as an individual having the right to be in charge of your own personal data.

-The regulation will apply from 25 May 2018 and aims, among other things, to;
+The regulation was applied on 25 May 2018 and aims, among other things, to;

 Strengthen citizens’ fundamental rights in the digital age by giving them the right to control the use of their personal data.